punctuationmarks/crash-courses/JavaScript/JS.md

 ```

+- `use strict;` is your best friend until you start using typescript

 - Use `console.log()` to help with debugging, `console.clear()` will clear up the screen, wherever you place it

 - Use `typeof` to check the types of the objects you're dealing with _note the syntax_